andyzhangx/demo/issues/README.md

 ```

 **Mitigation**:

+If azure disk PVC mount successfully in the end, there is no action, while if it could not be mounted for more than 20min, following actions could be taken:
  - check whether `volumesInUse` list has unmounted azure disks, run:
 ```
 kubectl get no NODE-NAME -o yaml > node.log